 Rural Support Workers Program

-The Rural Support Workers Program is a service for people and communities impacted by the 2019-20 bushfires.
-It targets non-clinical support to individuals, families and communities in remote areas across the Bega Valley Shire.
+The Rural Support Workers Program is a service for individuals, families and communities impacted by the 2019-20 bushfires.

 WHAT CHALLENGES DOES THE PROJECT ADDRESS?